-The VIRCAM workflow provides optional user interactivity for most steps of the data reduction process.
+The HAWK-I workflow provides optional user interactivity for most steps of the data reduction process.
 This interactivity enables a user to assess the pipeline products and/or re-run a recipe with different parameters before moving to the next step.
-Full control of all the recipe parameters is available within the workflow, and the workflow deals automatically with optional recipe inputs via built-in conditional branches.
+Full control of all recipe parameters is available within the workflow, and the workflow deals automatically with optional recipe inputs via built-in conditional branches.
 Additionally, the workflow stores the reduced final data products in a logically organised directory structure employing user-configurable filenames.

-The VIRCAM Reflex workflow described in this tutorial supports the reduction of VIRCAM images taken in all operational modes except for microstepped images.
-In addition, the workflow will not process images tagged as standard star fields, e.g. DPR.TYPE="STD".
-The user is referred to the VIRCAM User Manual for more more information about the instrument and the pipeline.
+The HAWK-I Reflex workflow described in this tutorial supports the reduction of HAWK-I images taken in all operational modes except for the BURST or Fast Jitter mode.
+The user is referred to the HAWK-I User Manual for more more information about the instrument and the pipeline.

-By default, the workflow will group data together by the start time of the template in which it was taken (TPL.START), not by Observation Block.
-This means that the workflow cannot be used to combine or stack images that were taken as part of templates with different start times.
-If a user wishes to run pipeline recipes on data that have different template start times (e.g. all files taken as part of one OB), they may either use the command line interface "esorex", modify the workflow, or modify the TPL.START keywords such that they are the same for all images that are to processed together.
-Note that as discussed in the VIRCAM Pipeline manual [2], the pipeline is not designed to process science data that span more than one OB.
+By default, the workflow will group data together by the start time of the Observation Block in which it was taken (OBS.START).
+This means that the workflow cannot be used to combine or stack images that were taken as part of OBs with different start times.
+As discussed in the HAWK-I Pipeline manual [3], the pipeline is not designed to process science data or standard star fields that span more than one OB.

-The VIRCAM pipeline can provide high quality data products using the default parameters for most recipes.
+The HAWK-I pipeline can provide high quality data products using the default parameters for most recipes.
 These include calibrated sky and science images, mosaics, and catalogues of objects in the images.
+The user is encouraged to adjust and experiment with the recipe parameters in order to achieve the best results for his/her data.